 Mouse anti Norovirus GII antibody (clone NP23) recognise Noroviruses within genogroup II.
+This antibody is specific for Norovirus genogroup II.
+It also reacts with both genotypes, II.4 and II.17 and tested positively against II.9 and II.10.
 The antibody does not cross react with Adenovirus, Astrovirus, Campylobacter jejuni, Campylobacter coli, Clostridium difficile, Cryptosporidium parvum, Enterovirus, Escherichia coli, Giardia lamblia, Helicobacter pylori, Hepatitis A, Listeria monocytogenes, Rotavirus, RSV, Salmonella, Shigella, Staphylococcus aureus, Yersinia enterocolitica.

 Norovirus (NoV), a small non-enveloped, single-stranded, positive-sense RNA virus belongs to the Caliciviridae family of viruses.
 Six norovirus genogroups have been identified to date, which are further subdivided into genotypes.
 Noroviruses responsible for human disease are found within genogroups GII, GI and GIV.
 Noroviruses have a high mutation rate and numerous genotypes have been identified which are associated with human disease.
 Despite the high mutation rate, the genotype GII.4 has been identified as the most common cause of norovirus outbreaks in humans worldwide (Karst, SM).